 * Here are 8 basic steps you would take to successfully install roof drains on a any flat roof!

 - It applies particularly if you are installing or replacing roof drains on an existing flat roof but applies if you are installing new roof drains on a new construction project.

 Follow this roof drain installation procedure regardless of the brand, size, or the material (cast iron, plastic etc) of the roof drain.
 There are slight variations, but these will be covered later.

 Find the low spot(s) on your flat roof:

-In many cases, you have already found the low spots on your flat roof before arriving on this page or, in the case of new construction, they are outlined on your plans, you can skip to the next section.
+If you have already found the low spots on your flat roof before arriving on this page or, in the case of new construction, they are outlined on your plans, you can skip to the next section.
 If not, please review the steps.

 - This will generally be very obvious as debris settles in the lowest spots and the area will be discolored.
 Many people mark the low spots after a rain with a brick or stone or some such method so it can be identified after the rainwater evaporates.